keithalewis/math/opm.md

 closed cone containing the range of $X$.
 If $x^*$ is the closest point in the cone then $\xi = x^* - x$ is an arbitrage_.

 In general the arbitrage is not unique.
-We will establish the theorem using the purely geometric
+We establish the theorem by a purely geometric lemma residing between Farkas' Lemma and the Hahn-Banach theorem.
+The Hahn-Banach theorem
+states this holds for locally convex topological vector spaces when $K$ has an interior point [@cite].
+Every finite dimensional vector space is a locally convex topological vector space[@cite].
+In this case we do not require $K$ have an interior point.

 __Lemma__. _If $x\in\RR^n$ and $K$ is a closed cone in
 $\RR^n$ with $x\not\in K$ then there exists ${\xi\in\RR^n}$